CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 ##Examples
 The examples are located in the *examples* folder.
 To run the examples copy the contents of the src folder
 to any path where PHP is configured to look for classes.
-The easiest solution is to copy the source files
+The easiest solution is to copy the contents of the src folder
 to the same folder as the example you want to run.

 ##Reporting problems